icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 For more info see

-## Teir Architecture
+## Tier Architecture

-Teir Architecture is simply splitting out the responsibility of system responsibility on different layers of systems.
+Tier Architecture is simply splitting out the responsibility of system responsibility on different layers of systems.
 So you start off with a web system layer which has no access to the database.
 Any time it needs to fetch something from the database it then makes a request to the database level which has the ability to do reads.
 Any time it needs to do a write it then makes a request to the write layer which then does writes.

 For more info see

-## Service Orienated Architecture
+## Service Oriented Architecture

 This is when you build applications to handle specific jobs.
 Each service only knows about what it needs to do and is decoupled from other services.

 So for example if your application needs to send communication you could have a communication service that all it did was send communications.
-It didn't know about any of the logic about why the communication needs to be sent just that it needs to be send and does the sending.
+It doesn't know about any of the logic about why the communication needs to be sent just that it needs to be send and does the sending.
+While the application doesn't need to know about how the communication is being sent, just that it will be sent.

-For more info see
+Also if you use queues this can allow for services to go down and come back up while not affecting the speed of the web site.
+It also allows for you to scale out services as needed, so if you start out small you may only need to send a few communications but as you grow larger the number of communications goes up.
+This may not grow as much as your web traffic so you don't need to scale it at the same pace.

-## Correct terminogly
+## Correct Terminology

-While this may sound a bit snobby we generally have a habit of using the wrong terminolgy when talking about thinks.
+While this may sound a bit snobby we generally have a habit of using the wrong terminology when talking about thinks.
 While you may think what does it matter what it's called?
 Well it doesn't but it does matter if you're able to correctly define to others what you're doing or thinking about doing.
-For example if you say blackbox testing sucks when what you mean is System level testing sucks, it can lead to people like me pointing out that block box testing is very efficent way of testing.
+For example if you say blackbox testing sucks when what you mean is System level testing sucks, it can lead to people like me pointing out that block box testing is very efficient way of testing.

 One way I think of it is, if you don't know what you're doing what are you doing?